Travel Information Istria

 From Istria you can take a day trip to the beautiful Italian city of Venice.
 Please note that the boat or catamaran takes about 3 hours one way.
 You can leave in Porec, Umag, Rovinj or Pula.

 Disclaimer: The information on this page has been carefully compiled.
-However, we do not accept any liability for incorrect or incomplete information.
-The links we use to other websites are for informational purposes only.
+However, we accept no liability for incorrect or incomplete information.
+The links to other websites we use are for information purposes only.
 These websites are not maintained, controlled or approved by us.
-As a traveler, you are responsible for having the correct (border) documents for your holiday.
-We advise you to check the latest information with the appropriate authorities just before your holiday.
+You are responsible for ensuring that you have the correct (border) documents for your holiday.
+We recommend that you check with the relevant authorities for the latest information shortly before your holiday.